merenlab/anvio/anvio/docs/programs/anvi-import-collection.md

 `my_bins.txt` should be a tab-delimited file where the first column lists a split name and the second lists the bin that it is placed in.
 You can see an example of this [here](https://github.com/merenlab/anvio/blob/master/anvio/tests/sandbox/example_files_for_external_binning_results/external_binning_of_splits.txt).

-You can also provide this information by listing your contigs instead of your splits (like [this](https://github.com/merenlab/anvio/blob/master/anvio/tests/sandbox/example_files_for_external_binning_results/external_binning_of_contigs.txt)), by adding the `--contigs-mode` tag.
+You can also provide this information by listing your contigs instead of your splits (like [this](https://github.com/merenlab/anvio/blob/master/anvio/tests/sandbox/example_files_for_external_binning_results/external_binning_of_contigs.txt)).
+Just add the `--contigs-mode` tag.

 You can also provide an information file to describe the source and/or colors of your bins.
-[This file](https://github.com/merenlab/anvio/blob/master/anvio/tests/sandbox/example_files_for_external_binning_results/example_bins_info_file.txt) is an example of that information file.
+[This file](https://github.com/merenlab/anvio/blob/master/anvio/tests/sandbox/example_files_for_external_binning_results/example_bins_info_file.txt) is an example of such an information file.